34 Top Shopify Stores to Imitate to Boost Sales & Customer Happiness

 To make its on-site customer reviews even more effective, it uses the Loox app to enable customers to add a photo to their reviews (Loox also includes a tool for offering customers a discount in exchange for a photo review).
 We featured Loox in our roundup of the best Shopify review apps.

-This combination of reviews and UGC shows visitors exactly the kind of results that SkinnyMe Tea’s products can produce, making them more likely to feel comfortable with making a purchase.
+This combination of reviews and UGC shows visitors exactly the kind of results that SkinnyMe Tea’s unique products can produce, making them more likely to feel comfortable with making a purchase.

 Back in 1979, The Great Cookie opened on the shorefront of Ocean City, MD.
 They’ve since grown to seven brick-and-mortar locations and a formidable ecommerce presence.